Brock Berlin: 2004 season

 Despite some fans clamoring for highly touted redshirt freshman Kyle Wright to be given the job, Berlin, now a senior, showed considerable progress during spring practice and won the starting job decisively.

 Berlin played much better during the 2004 season and added yet another historic comeback to his résumé when he led Miami to a 41–38 win over Louisville in which Miami rallied from a 17-point deficit in the final 20 minutes of the game.
-The Hurricanes would rise as high as #4 in the rankings before late season losses to ACC foes North Carolina, Clemson, and Virginia Tech knocked Miami out of national and conference championship contention.
-One highlight came against Wake Forest in the next-to-last regular season game of the year when Berlin tied a school record with 5 touchdown passes.
+The Hurricanes rose as high as #4 in the rankings before late season losses to ACC foes North Carolina, Clemson, and Virginia Tech knocked Miami out of national and conference championship contention.
 After an 8–3 regular season, Miami was invited to play in the Peach Bowl, where Berlin once again faced his former team, the Florida Gators.
 Again, Berlin enjoyed success against his former school as Miami won 27–10, finishing the season 9–3 and ranked #11 in both polls.

-Berlin finished the season with impressive numbers, throwing for 2,961 yards and 25 touchdowns with only six interceptions.
-Berlin was also named All-ACC (Second-team), and finished second in both ACC Player of the Year and ACC Offensive Player of the Year voting behind Virginia Tech quarterback Bryan Randall.
+Berlin finished the season with impressive numbers, throwing for 2,961 yards and 25 touchdowns with six interceptions.

-Berlin threw for 7,364 yards and 42 touchdowns during his Miami career and finished with a 19–5 record as the team's starting quarterback.
-He is remembered for his toughness and leadership and for going a combined 5–0 against Miami's archrivals, Florida (2–0) and Florida State (3-0).

-Berlin earned a bachelor's degree in sociology at the University of Miami.

 Professional career

 Miami Dolphins

-Berlin went undrafted in the 2005 NFL Draft, but was soon signed to a free agent contract by the Miami Dolphins.
+Berlin went undrafted in the 2005 NFL draft, but was soon signed to a free agent contract by the Miami Dolphins.
 He served as a backup quarterback for the Dolphins during training camp, although he was not a member of the team's active regular season roster.
 During the offseason, Berlin was allocated by the Dolphins to NFL Europe to the Hamburg Sea Devils.

-He played sparingly in the Dolphins' pre-season games in 2006, completing 6-of-12 passes for 104 yards and a touchdown.
 He was cut by the team on August 30, 2006.

 Dallas Cowboys

 On April 25, 2007, he signed with the Dallas Cowboys to compete to be their third-string quarterback.
-On May 10, 2007, he was released by the team.
+He was later released by the team.